uhasker/getting-things-done-in-next-js/src/chapter4/06-a-simple-client.md

 This should log the input.

-Lets now store it in a variable and use `trim` to remove whitespace:
+Lets now store it in a variable and use `trim` to remove whitespace from both ends:

 ```js
 taskForm.addEventListener('submit', function (event) {